 5. CURT 51140 TriFlex Brake Control

 The best part about this brake controller is that how easy it is to install it in the desired vehicle.
 All you need to do is plug it in and you are good to go.
 The rest is taken care of by the useful display that keeps you updated with all the important facts and figures.
-If and when you want to buy it, $71.78 is all that you need to shell out!
+If and when you want to buy it, just over $70 is all that you need to shell out!

 - No need to call a professional for installation since calibration and leveling takes place automatically.